devanshyadav2010/TickTool-Privacy-Policy/privacy.md

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on our website or through the bot.

 #### 9. Contact Information
-For any questions or concerns about this Privacy Policy, please contact us at https://discord.com/invite/VDPp2g5ECU
+For any questions or concerns about this Privacy Policy, please contact us at [ Discord Support Server](https://discord.com/invite/VDPp2g5ECU)